Axway/streams-open-docs/content/en/docs/streams/security/security_bydefault.md

 The following measures have been taken to ensure that Streams is secure-by-default:

 * TLS communication between Streams and MariaDB is enabled by default
 * TLS communication for inbound connections is enabled by default
 * Mariadb encrypted data-at-rest is enabled by default
 * Streams microservices are authenticated to connect to hazelcast and MariaDB

-{{< alert title="Caution" color="warning" >}}Turning off secure-by-default configuration effectively makes API Gateway less secure.{{< /alert >}}
+{{< alert title="Caution" color="warning" >}}Turning off secure-by-default configuration effectively makes Streams less secure.{{< /alert >}}